erland/erlandplugins/TrackStat/trunk/README.txt

 - All 4-5 rated songs
 - All 4-5 rated songs in genre pop or rock
 - All not rated songs

+If you want to use title format to view the rating in MusicInfoSCR or Now Playing screen do as below, note that if you use MusicInfoSCR it will work better if you use the builtin custom item support in MusicInfoSCR to show the rating instead of title formats.

+1. Add a title format string in the web interface for server settings section for formatting, the strings can contain several items and the TrackStat plugin will replace the following with rating information:
+   TRACKSTATRATINGNUMBER
+   TRACKSTATRATINGSTATIC
+   TRACKSTATRATINGDYNAMIC
+2. If you want to show the ratings on the Now Playing screen goto the web interface client settings section for title format and select the title formats you registered in a previous step.
+3. If you want to show the ratings on the MusicInfoSCR goto the web interface client settings section for plugins and select the title formats you registered in a previous step.
+Observe that there will also be the custom items added automatically available in the settings for MusicInfoSCR.